prasbhat/microservice-springboot-mongodb/README.md

 ```
 - _model=com.myzonesoft.microservice.todo.model.Todo_
 ```
- - instead of @Entity mark this model class with @Document, because everything is stored as Documents in MongoDB.
+ - Instead of @Entity, mark this model class with @Document, because everything is stored as Documents in MongoDB.
  - We don’t need @GeneratedValue on the primary key, as MongoDB would generate the primary key automatically.
  - Primary key will be of type String, as it is a hexadecimal alphanumeric value.
 ```
 - _repository interface = com.myzonesoft.microservice.todo.repository.TodoRepository_
 ```
- - Repository would extend the MongoRepository (instead of JPARepository earlier)
+ - Repository would extend the MongoRepository (instead of JPARepository)
 ```
 - _/src/main/resources/application.properties_ - We have to change the data source in this file and map the MongoDB related settings.
 ```